-The process of obtaining a Certificate of Equivalence (STPE) takes place in five stages:
+The process of obtaining a Scientist Training Programme Certificate of Equivalence (STPE) consists of five stages:

 - 1. Application, including an initial administrative check and payment

-- 2. Upload of portfolio
+- 2. Submission of a portfolio of evidence

-- 3. Assessment of the portfolio1 by the specialist assessor with quality assurance undertaken by a professional assessor/moderator
+- 3. Assessment of the portfolio by the specialist assessor with quality assurance undertaken by a professional assessor/moderator

 - 4. Interview

 - 5. Ratification and certification